 - Microcrystalline Wax – a thickener derived from crude oil and safe to use in skincare.

 - Lanolin Alcohol – a fatty alcohol derived from sheep that makes an excellent emollient.
 Can be comedogenic for some people.

 - Paraffin – A thickener derived from crude oil.

 - Methylchloroisothiazolinone (MIT) & Methylisothiazolinone – Interestingly they’re the same preservatives used in the $170 Creme de La Mer (more on that below), but they’re also potential skin sensitizers and irritants.
 Personally I haven’t had any reactions yet, but if you want to avoid them, try the German Nivea Creme.

-Now the Nivea Creme does contain panthenol which is great for soothing the skin, but by and large this product does one thing and one thing only – keep your skin moisturized by preventing trans-epedimermal water loss (TEWL) and keeping the hydration locked in your skin.
+Now it also contains panthenol which is great for soothing the skin, but by and large the Nivea Creme does one thing and one thing only – keep your skin moisturized by preventing trans-epidermal water loss (TEWL) and keeping the hydration locked in your skin.

 But don’t all moisturizers do that, and more?